The Complete Guide to Our Canoe Paddle Grips

 This grip can be used with the paddle face in either direction.
 Because of that, it’s ideal for beginning canoeists, but also suits those with years of experience.

-The LoonBeavertail and Java ST all have this symmetric freestyle or palm grip.
+The Loon, Beavertail, Explorer Plus, Traveler and Java ST all have this symmetric freestyle or palm grip.
 It’s basic, functional and easy to use.

-This grip allows you to do that in a way that allows you to push off the opposing face on the next stroke, basically twisting the paddle 180 degrees each cycle.
+This grip lets you do that you to do that in a way that allows you to push off the opposing face on the next stroke, basically twisting the paddle 180 degrees each cycle.

 Asymmetric/Classic Palm Grip

-The asymmetric palm grip is usually used with bent-shaft paddles that are only used in one orientation—the same face of the blade is always forward.
-It looks the same from the front, but you’ll see this difference in the side view:
+The asymmetric palm grip is common with bent-shaft paddles that are only used in one orientation—the same face of the blade is always forward.
+It looks similar to the symmetric grip, but you’ll see this difference in the side view:

 The undercut on the front face of this grip leaves room for your finger tips and helps put your hand and wrist into a neutral position.
-Supremely comfortable!
+It's supremely comfortable!

 The Arrow, BB Special, Cruiser Plus 11, Java 11 and Black Pearl II feature the asymmetric palm grip.
-The Viper has its own version of the asymmetric palm grip that leans forward more to help keep your wrist in a neutral position.
+The Viper has its own version of this grip that leans forward even more to help keep your wrist in the most natural position possible.

 Whitewater paddlers tend to prefer this grip.
-A well-made T-grip will also be comfortable to hold for many hours on the water.
+A well-made T-grip is also comfortable to hold for many hours on the water.

 Our Expedition Plus features our Ultimate T-grip, while our kids’ paddle, the Twig, features a kid-sized T-grip.